apache/incubator-teaclave-trustzone-sdk/README.md

 into OP-TEE's default filesystem for QEMUv8.
 Follow [this documentation](https://optee.readthedocs.io/en/latest/building/optee_with_rust.html) to set up the OP-TEE repo and try the Rust examples!

+UPDATES: The `no-std` TA has replaced the original `std` TAs since OP-TEE Release 4.1.0 (19/Jan/24).

 ## Getting started